the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

         - Right
         - Top

-    - a MPLH5 plot of the connectivity weights matrix
     - a 3D view showing the time evolution of the connectivity matrix

 The right column contains the connectivity matrix editor.